AvanaPY/PA1465-Project/README.md

 * **Python**

-This program requires python 3.8.3 as of the time or the latest version that is supported by Tensorflow.
+This program requires python 3.7 as of the time or the latest version that is supported by Tensorflow.

+NOTE: We originally intended to use python 3.8.3, but as a result of how Tensorflow for Python 3.8.3 works on WSL, using Python 3.7 is more stable.
+(3.8.3 crashed when trying to train the AI on the database for unknown reasons)

 * **Coverage** - testing